 The Fashion Professorship aims to rethink the cracks in the fashion system and the role that fashion plays – and could potentially play – in relation to urgent social, cultural, environmental and political developments in contemporary society.
 We envision an alternative and more engaged future of fashion in which we do more justice to fashion’s human dimension.
 Through research, design and critical thinking, we analyse and develop alternative approaches, systems, vocabularies and strategies.
 In doing so, we aim to activate the power of fashion to reimagine future bodies, future materials and future makers to contribute to resilient futures and inclusive societies.

-Inspired by David Bollier’s work on ‘the commons’ (2014), the ArtEZ Fashion Masters and Fashion Professorship initiated a Reading Group on ‘Practices of Commoning’ - a study group to read, feel, share thoughts, and develop deeper insights on ‘the commons’.
+Inspired by David Bollier’s work on Think Like a Commoner: A Short Introduction to the Life of the Commons (2014), the ArtEZ Fashion Masters and Fashion Professorship initiated a Reading Group on ‘Practices of Commoning’ - a study group to read, feel, share thoughts, and develop deeper insights on ‘the commons’.

 At the Fashion Colloquium in Arnhem in June 2018, David Bollier was one of the keynote speakers and offered the framework of the commons to think through and put into practice alternative/parallel social and economic systems to move beyond the ‘hyper-capital-driven marketplace that now prevails’.